 Extra customer service features include a client support page and an extremely detailed FAQ section, the latter being increasingly common among brokers.
 Unfortunately, the search function on the FAQ page is poor.

-Passfolio's education services are very rudimentary, the offering is slim and not varied.
-There are some high-quality educational articles and a YouTube channel with market updates in Portugese.
+Passfolio's education services are limited and not varied.
+There are some high-quality educational articles and a YouTube channel with market updates in Portuguese.

 |• Quality educational texts||• No demo account|